It was a game of few chances and many substitutions as the Premier League sides settled for a share of the spoils in Baltimore.

-By the 80th minute there hadn't been a further chance of note and even when Kane was presented with a chance from a 25-yard free-kick, his effort was hit well over the bar.
+By the 80th minute there hadn't been a further chance of note and even when Kane was presented with a chance from a 25-yard free kick, his effort was hit well over the bar.

-Liverpool did find some joy down their right flank with Sterling up against the out-of-position Sebastian Bassong and although he found a way in behind the Cameroon international, the 17-year-old's final ball just lacked precision for the waiting Borini.
+Liverpool did find some joy down its right flank with Sterling up against the out-of-position Sebastian Bassong and although he found a way in behind the Cameroon international, the 17-year-old's final ball just lacked precision for the waiting Borini.

 It was as close as Rodgers' team came to breaking the deadlock and would prove to be the last good chance of the game.